 6. Do I Have Any Impending Deadlines?

 Injury cases in Florida come with deadlines.
 A statute of limitations decides the time limit for filing an injury case.
-Florida usually gives four years from the date of the injury.
-But some cases, like medical malpractice cases or claims against government entities, might have shorter time frames for filing.
+Florida usually gives two years from the date of the injury.
+But some cases might have longer or shorter time frames for filing.

 Discuss any impending deadlines in your case, so you know how quickly you need to choose a lawyer.